as-one/starter-app/README.md

 ## Overview

 In this accelerated world of web development is key to stay on the shoulders of non-depreciable dependencies.
-Likewise, it's important to keep focused on core technologies (HTML, CSS, JS, git) and companies (GitHub, NPM).
+Likewise, it's important to keep close to core technologies (HTML, CSS, JS, git) and companies (GitHub, NPM).

 ## Development